 Not a Perfect Nurse

 "The Nurse", which was shown in the UK under than name "The Killer Nurse", starts with an attempt to capture the thriller styling of the past.
 We have a car heading up a winding road, we have a glorious mansion, we have over the top acting and we have a camera which elongates the view so that corners in a room seem to stretch back.
-I am not sure why director Sam Irvin did this, he returns to the same styling towards the end of the movie, because it feels a little too cheesy almost tongue in cheek and to aware of what it is.
+I am not sure why director Sam Irvin did this, he also employs the same styling towards the end of the movie, because it feels a little too cheesy almost tongue in cheek and to aware of what it is.
 I also mention this because what goes on between the style shifts is pretty typical of the made for TV thriller when it comes to the acting, the drama, the story and the camera work.

 There is one other thing which needs to be said about "The Nurse".
 Now on one hand you have Willa Ford and Brigid Brannagh who both deliver solid performances, the sort of thing you expect in a made for TV movie.
 But then you have Jack Noseworthy and David Millbern who at times come across like they are having a laugh and as such some of their scenes come across ridiculous because of the way they deliver their lines.